Dataocelot/airbyte-motherduck-hackathon/project_board.md

 - Scanning Table of content by image with PYUMDF not yet done
 - Deploy pdfprocessor to Lambda [AWS Lambda Documentation](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html) (Docker)
 - Deploy infrastructure with Terraform
+- Decide if to use Etag when making uploads to files instead of using the get_hash_from_file for AWS uploads